Paraguay's leftist president faces impeachment

 “This is an ‘express’ coup because (lawmakers) have done it in the wee hours of the night,” Lugo told television station Telesur late on Thursday.

-He has refused to resign, resisting pressure from church leaders to step down to ease mounting tension, and his defense team asked the Supreme Court to intervene on the grounds that the impeachment violates the constitution.
+He has refused to resign, resisting pressure from church leaders, and his defense team plans to ask the Supreme Court to intervene on the grounds that the impeachment violates the constitution.

+“These proceedings are unconstitutional.
+They don’t respect due process,” said one of Lugo’s lawyers, Luis Samaniego.

-According to the rules set out by the Senate a day earlier, Lugo will get two hours to defend himself.
+According to the rules set out by the Senate on Thursday, Lugo will be given two hours to defend himself.

-“The president has been given fewer guarantees and fewer rights to defend himself than someone with a traffic fine,” said one of Lugo’s lawyers, Adolfo Ferreiro.
-“They seem to think anything can be justified in the name of politics.”

-Lugo’s rivals said they were expected to get the two-thirds support needed to remove him from office and defended the legality of the impeachment process.

 Lugo, 61, a mild-mannered leftist who speaks the Guarani Indian language, vowed to champion the needs of poor Paraguayans when he was elected four years ago, ending six decades of rule by the Colorado party.